amirkiaml/amirkiaml/README.md

 <img align="right" alt="Coding" width="400" src="https://github.com/amirkiaml/DeepChef-BSTN-Capstone/blob/main/Deepchef.png?raw=true">

-I created a recommender system on a dataset of over 520k recipes scraped from [food.com](www.food.com) as my capstone project for the bootcamp -- titled **DeepChef**.
-DeepChef I harnesses the power of state-of-the-art large langue models and semantic embeddings to create a recommender system that takes in users' favorite recipes -- ingredients or instructions, along with themes or other elements -- and returns the 5-most similar recipes from the dataset.
+I created a recommender system on a dataset of over `520k` recipes `scraped` from [food.com](www.food.com) as my capstone project for the bootcamp -- titled **DeepChef**.
+DeepChef I harnesses the power of state-of-the-art large `language models` and `semantic embeddings` to create a `recommender system` that takes in users' favorite recipes -- ingredients or instructions, along with themes or other elements -- and returns the 5-most similar recipes from the dataset.
 To follow the most recent updates on DeepChef, check out [this repository](https://github.com/amirkiaml/DeepChef-BSTN-Capstone).

-I have also deployed the recommender system from Notebooks 5 and 6 into an online interactive app that can be accessed through this address: https://deepchef.streamlit.app.
+I have also deployed the recommender system from Notebooks 5 and 6 into an online `interactive app` that can be accessed through this address: https://deepchef.streamlit.app.

-In order to ensure the app is up and running on Streamlit's website, I have deployed the recommender system only on 10% of the data that was originally curated for this purpose (see Notebook 6 of the project's repo).
+In order to ensure the app is up and running on `Streamlit`'s website, I have deployed the recommender system only on 10% of the data that was originally curated for this purpose (see Notebook 6 of the project's repo).
 I hope to be able to scale the model in the near future.

 ### 2. <img src="https://1000logos.net/wp-content/uploads/2016/11/New-Google-Logo.jpg" alt="SciPy Icon" width="28" height="29" /> Google|BrainStation Industry Hackathon <a name="Google"></a>

 <img align="left" alt="Coding" width="550" src="https://github.com/amirkiaml/Google-Industry-Day/blob/main/Image.png">

-Recently, I participated in a 24-hour hackathon hosted by **Google** and **BrainStation**, where we were asked to envision new ideas to educate users about AI-powered Google products while ensuring user trust and avoiding misunderstandings.
-Thanks to our amazing team, we were announced as the winner 🏆 of the contest.
+Recently, I participated in a 24-hour `hackathon` hosted by **`Google`** and **`BrainStation`**, where we were asked to envision new ideas to educate users about `AI-powered` Google products while ensuring user trust and avoiding misunderstandings.
+Thanks to our amazing `team`, we were announced as the winner 🏆 of the contest.
 Our initial focus was to understand the key reasons behind the general population's mistrust in the use of AI.
-Through extensive research, we identified three significant factors contributing to this mistrust: the lack of transparency, concerns about privacy invasion, and the difficulty in establishing ground truth for evaluating AI algorithm results in products.
+Through extensive research, we identified three significant factors contributing to this mistrust: the lack of `transparency`, concerns about `privacy` invasion, and the difficulty in establishing `ground truth` for evaluating AI algorithm results in products.
 Addressing these concerns is pivotal in building trust and confidence in AI technologies.

-As a result, we introduced "Insights," a powerful widget integrated into the Google platform.
-"Insights" leverages the recent breakthrough in large language models to provide users with a unique glimpse behind the curtain, offering clear explanations of how AI enhances their experience, utilizes their data, and delivers the results they receive.
-With "Insights," we aim to foster transparency and empower users to confidently embrace AI-related features.
-To learn more about "Insights," check out the project's [dedicated GitHub repository](https://github.com/amirkiaml/Google-Industry-Day).
+As a result, we introduced "Insights," a powerful `widget` integrated into the Google platform.
+Insights leverages the recent breakthrough in large language models to provide users with a unique glimpse behind the curtain, offering clear explanations of how AI enhances their experience, utilizes their data, and delivers the results they receive.
+With Insights, we aim to foster transparency and empower users to confidently embrace AI-related features.
+To learn more about Insights, check out the project's [dedicated GitHub repository](https://github.com/amirkiaml/Google-Industry-Day).

 ### 3. 🧠 DeepAnalytic <a name="deepanalytic"></a>
-DeepAnalytic is an end-to-end project dedicated to my research project on utilizing LLMs for various use cases in the context of Analytic Philosophy.
-A large amount of specialized philosophical data has been scraped from leading academic journals.
-Various cutting-edge NLP tasks will be performed on the collected data, for purposes of research.
+DeepAnalytic is an end-to-end project dedicated to my research project on utilizing `LLMs` for various use cases in the context of `Analytic Philosophy`.
+A large amount of specialized philosophical data has been `scraped` from leading academic `journals`.
+Various cutting-edge `NLP` tasks will be performed on the collected data, for purposes of research.
 <img align="right" alt="Coding" width="400" src="https://frogdesign.nyc3.cdn.digitaloceanspaces.com/wp-content/uploads/2020/08/04192430/AI_designing-with-data.gif">

-The metadata of 28 Springer Nature philosophical journals has been scraped.
-This records the metadata of around 800k pages of philosophical texts.
-The text data of other philosophical journals, from other publishers such as Oxford University Press, is also scraped.
-In particular, over 10k pages of papers from the leading journal *Analysis*, alongside their metadata, are scraped.
+The metadata of 28 `Springer Nature` philosophical journals has been scraped.
+This records the metadata of around `800k pages` of philosophical texts.
+The text data of other philosophical journals, from other publishers such as `Oxford University Press`, is also scraped.
+In particular, over `10k` pages of papers from the leading journal *`Analysis`*, alongside their metadata, are scraped.

 Aside from the basic EDA and NLP analyses, various cutting-edge NLP tasks are scheduled to be performed on the scraped data in the near future.
 These tasks include:

-- Fine-tuning a sentence transformer on the specialized text data to create domain-specific vectorization, which will be used for topic modeling and semantic search purposes,
+- `Fine-tuning` a `sentence transformer` on the specialized text data to create domain-specific `vectorization`, which will be used for `topic modeling` and `semantic search` purposes,
-- Creating philosophy-specific Natural Language Inference (NLI) datasets for benchmarking,
+- Creating philosophy-specific `Natural Language Inference` (`NLI`) datasets for `benchmarking`,
-- Question answering on philosophical text data.
+- `Question answering` on philosophical text data.

 You can learn more about DeepAnalytic by checking out its dedicated repository, found [here](https://github.com/amirkiaml/DeepAnalytic).